tembo-io/website/landing/src/content/blog/2024-01-12-geospatial-stack/index.md

 Figure 2 illustrates just such an example.
 Here we readily see a collection of points, representing the elephant (each point representing measurement captured roughly every two hours).
 What's more is that we not only can identify major and minor roads, but the village of Dassioko as well, and what appear to be smaller settlements in its periphery (represented by grey-shaded polygons).
-Already with this simple overlay, our superficial idea about where the elephant has gone developes into more complex understandings such as:
+Already with this simple overlay, our superficial idea about where the elephant has gone develops into more complex understandings such as:
-- Where are the terrirorial boundaries
+- Where are the territorial boundaries?
-- Where are the areas of cluster/dispersion
+- Where are the areas of clusters and dispersions?
-- Are there any sections of roads where the elephant feels most comfortable
+- Are there any sections of roads where the elephant feels most comfortable?
-- Are there any identifiable areas of potential human interaction or avoidance
+- Are there any identifiable areas of potential human interaction or avoidance?
 - And so on!

 ![map_data_points](./map_data_points.png 'map_data_points')